jestjs/jest/docs/Webpack.md

 > Notice that Proxy is enabled in Node 6 by default.
 If you are not on Node 6 yet, make sure you invoke Jest using `node --harmony_proxies node_modules/.bin/jest`.

 If `moduleNameMapper` cannot fulfill your requirements, you can use Jest's [`transform`](Configuration.md#transform-object-string-string) config option to specify how assets are transformed.
-For example, a transformer that returns the basename of a file (such that `require('logo.jpg');` returns `'logo'`) can be written as:
+For example, a transformer that returns the basename of a file can be written as:

 ```js
 // fileTransformer.js